 Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Friday, March 5th, at 2:00 p.m. in London.
+I'm Andrew Sheets, Global Head of Corporate Credit Research for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
+It's Friday, December 1st at 2 p.m. in London.

 November 2023 is now in the history books.
 It was outstanding.
 US bonds rose 4.5%, the best month since 1985.
 Global stocks rose 9%, the best month in three years.
 Spreads on an investment grade and high yield bonds tightened significantly.
 With the exception of commodities and Chinese stocks, which both struggled, November was an early holiday gift to investors of many stripes.